Python-hobbits/Awesome_ecommerce/README.md

 # Awesome e-commerce

-Let me speak from the bottle of my heart
+Let me speak from the bottom of my heart

 ## Table of Contents